wikimedia/mediawiki-extensions-Wikibase/docs/components/repo-federated-properties.md

 The setting is off by default.
 To enable Federated Properties from [Wikidata], set <code>$wgWBRepoSettings['federatedPropertiesEnabled'] = true;</code> in your wiki's <code>LocalSettings.php</code>.
 To configure a different source wiki, the [federatedPropertiesSourceScriptUrl setting] must be set accordingly to the source wiki's script path url, e.g. <code>$wgWBRepoSettings['federatedPropertiesSourceScriptUrl'] = 'https://wikidata.beta.wmflabs.org/w/';</code>.

+## Privacy notice

+Once you enable Federated Properties in your Wikibase installation, all requests to the federation source Wiki will include an anonymized unique identifier as the useragent.
+This will be used only to detect abnormal traffic to the source Wiki for the purposes of preventing abuse.

 ## Limitations

 For now the feature is not intended for production use.
 It is only meant to facilitate the evaluation of Wikibase as a software for third party use cases.